Table Of Contents

 3. Amazon EC2 Reserved Instances pricing

-If you commit to consistent usage over one or three years, using EC2 Reserved Instances pricing can save you up to 72% compared to On-Demand prices.
-The other advantage here is that you get to reserve capacity in a specific Availability Zone, enabling you to launch new instances whenever you need them.
+If you commit to consistent usage over one or three years, EC2 Reserved Instances pricing can save you up to 72% compared to On-Demand prices.
+Another advantage is that you reserve capacity in a specific Availability Zone, enabling you to launch new instances whenever needed.

 There’s more.